ECB to discuss Monte dei Paschi's plan to sell bad loans - sources

-MILAN The European Central Bank will examine on Thursday a plan by Monte dei Paschi (BMPS.MI) to sell bad loans, three sources close to the matter said, as Italy's third-largest bank works to comply with a regulatory demand to strengthen its balance sheet.
+MILAN, July 21 The European Central Bank will examine on Thursday a plan by Monte dei Paschi to sell bad loans, three sources close to the matter said, as Italy's third-largest bank works to comply with a regulatory request to strengthen its balance sheet.

 By that date it wants to have a plan to sell its bad debts and cover the ensuing capital shortfall to cushion any potential negative market reaction.
 The stock has already lost 74 percent this year against a 50 percent drop for the sector in Italy.